2nd AACTA International Awards

 The 2nd Australian Academy of Cinema and Television Arts International Awards (commonly known as the AACTA International Awards), were presented by the Australian Academy of Cinema and Television Arts (AACTA), a not for profit organisation whose aim is to identify, award, promote and celebrate Australia's greatest achievements in film and television.
 Awards were handed out for the best films of 2012 regardless of geography, and are the international counterpart to the awards for Australian films (held on 28 and 30 January).
-The ceremony took place at Soho House in Los Angeles, California on 26 January 2013.
+The ceremony took place at Soho House in West Hollywood, California on 26 January 2013.
 The event was hosted by Australian actor Russell Crowe.

 The nominees were announced on 8 January 2013, with Silver Linings Playbook receiving the most nominations, with five.
 Silver Linings Playbook won the most awards with three, and were given to discretionary, non-competitive awards for Best Supporting Actor and Best Supporting Actress to Robert De Niro and Jacki Weaver, respectively.